-On 18 March 1914, he married Margaret Jane “Jennie” Delmage at Minnedosa.
-They had five children: Archibald McMurachy, Allen Solomon David McMurachy (1923-1944), Helen McMurachy, Stanley McMurachy, and Lewis McMurachy.
+On 18 March 1914, he married Margaret Jane “Jennie” Delmage (?-1980) at Minnedosa and they had five children: Archibald McMurachy, Allen Solomon David McMurachy (1923-1944), Helen McMurachy, Stanley McMurachy, and Lewis McMurachy.

-He died at Hamiota, Manitoba on 24 May 1960.
+He died at Hamiota on 24 May 1960.
 He was inducted posthumously into the Manitoba Agricultural Hall of Fame.

 Marriage registration, Manitoba Vital Statistics.

 “Wheat rust fighter, McMurachy, dies at 82,” Winnipeg Free Press, 26 May 1960.
 [Manitoba Legislative Library, Biographical Scrapbook B12, page 22]